What is Epiphany?

 The first reference to Epiphany in the Latin West is a slighting remark by Clement of Alexandria in Stromateis, I, xxi, 45: "There are those, too, who over-curiously assign to the Birth of Our Saviour not only its year but its day…" Origen's list of festivals (in Contra Celsus, VIII, xxii) omits any reference to Epiphany.
 The first reference to an ecclesiastical feast of the Epiphany, in Ammianus Marcellinus (XXI:ii), is in 361.

-Thus in the Latin church, the feast of Christmas was established before that of Epiphany.
-Over time the western churches decided to celebrate Christmas on December 25.
+Thus in the Latin church, the feast of Christmas was established before Epiphany.
+Over time the western churches decided to celebrate Christmas December 25.
 The eastern churches continued to treat January 6 as the day marking Jesus's birth.

 This has given rise in the west to the notion of a twelve day festival, starting on December 25, and ending on January 6, called the twelve days of Christmas, although some Christian cultures — especially those of Latin America — extend it to 40 days, ending on Candlemas, or February 2 (known as Candelaria in Spanish).